Unemployment benefits in Italy: Solidarity contracts

 Along with the Redundancy Funds, since 1984 companies can apply also for Solidarity Contracts (Contratti di solidarietà): after a negotiation with the local trade unions, the company can establish contracts with reduced work time, in order to avoid dismissing redundancy workers.
 The state will grant to those workers the 60% of the lost part of the wage.
 Such contracts can last up to four years, five in the South.
 Since 1993, the same Solidarity Contracts can be made also by companies not entitled to Redundancy Funds.
 In this case, the state and the company will grant the 25% each of the lost part of wage to the workers, for up to two years.

 Mobility allowances

 If the Redundancy Fund doesn’t allow the company to re-establish a good financial situation, the workers can be entitled to mobility allowances (Indennità di mobilità), if they have a continuative employment contract and they have been employed in the previous twelve months.
 Other companies are provided incentives for employing them.
 The period of mobility allowance is up to 12 months; 24 for workers with more than 40 years, 36 for workers with more than 50 years; it can be raised also for workers from depressed areas such as the South.
 To remain entitled to allowances, the worker cannot refuse to attend at a formation course, or to take over a similar job with a wage over the 90% of the previous one, or to communicate to the Social Security Board to have found a temporary or a part-time job.

-Conclusions

-In the Italian unemployment insurance system all the measures are income-related, and they have an average decommodification level.
-The basis for entitlement is always employment, with more specific conditions for each case, and the provider is almost always the state.
-An interesting feature worthy to be discussed is that the Italian system takes in consideration also the economic situation of the employers, and aims as well at relieving them from the costs of crisis.